It’s late summer, and things are looking good around the family farm.

 One hundred years after their construction, the barns on my family’s farm still are used for their original function.

+Update: The tree ended up being fine and growing larger.
 I planted this tree with seeds from an apple I ate twenty years ago.
-It now has some sort of blight, so it will have to be cut down if it shows signs of spreading to other nearby trees.
+It now has some sort of blight, so it will have to be cut down if… Continue Reading